 Thank you to all who participated in the 5th Annual Scholarship for Teaching and Learning Conference, held on May 18th, 2012.
 This professional development conference is devoted to conducting and publishing research on teaching and learning.

-Last year's keynote speaker was Derek Bruff.
+Keynote speaker was Derek Bruff.